Getting started with STUnD

 This is a simple or monolingual query, looking for present perfect constructions in the Swedish treebank.
 It reads as

-Look for (sub)trees (TREE_) where the root is a supinum ((FEATS_ "VerbForm=Sup")) and one of its direct dependents is the present of the verb “ha” (AND [LEMMA "ha", FEATS_ "Tense=Pres"]).
+Look for (sub)trees (TREE_) where the root is a supinum ((FEATS_ "VerbForm=Sup")), one of whose direct dependents is the present of the verb “ha” (AND [LEMMA "ha", FEATS_ "Tense=Pres"]).

 Now only the subtrees matching the query (often full trees in this case) are highlighted in bold (cf. last row).